varaslaw/AISingersCoverGen/README.md

 ## Update AICoverGen to latest version

 Install and pull any new requirements and changes by opening a command line window in the `AISingersCoverGen` directory and running the following commands.
+The default `requirements.txt` uses the CPU ONNX Runtime build; GPU users can swap in `requirements-gpu.txt`.
+Optional helpers such as Mega.nz downloads or librosa utilities live in `requirements-optional.txt`.

 ```
 pip install -r requirements.txt
+# or: pip install -r requirements-gpu.txt
+# optional extras: pip install -r requirements-optional.txt
 git pull
 ```